-The History of Ireland is long and complicated - and one of the results was the creation of two separate states on this tiny island.
-As this event and the current situation continues to mystify visitors let us try to explain what happened.
+The History of Ireland is long and complicated, with various invaders and settlers arriving before Ireland set out on an 800-year struggle for independence from England.
+In the process of finally achieving independence came another complication - the creation of two separate states on this tiny island.
+As this event and the current situation continues to mystify visitors, let us try to explain what happened and why two different countries exist as a result of the partition between the Republic of Ireland and Northern Ireland.

-While some Irish arranged themselves with the new rulers and made a killing (often quite literally) under them, others took the path of rebellion.
-And ethnic distinction soon blurred, with the English at home complaining that some of their compatriots were becoming "more Irish than the Irish".
+While some Irish arranged themselves with the new rulers and continued on a profitable warpath, others took the road towards rebellion.
+The distinction between the Irish and the English soon blurred, with the English at home complaining that some of their compatriots were becoming "more Irish than the Irish".

 Home Rule - and the Loyalist Backlash

-But even before the shots of Sarajevo were fired, war-drums were beaten in Ireland - the pro-British minority, mainly centered in Ulster, feared loss of power and control.
+Home Rule was not meant with much support from the pro-British minority, mainly centered in Ulster, who feared the loss of power and control.
 They preferred a continuation of the status quo.
-The Dublin lawyer Edward Carson and British Conservative politician Bonar Law became voices against Home Rule, called for mass demonstrations and in September 1912 invited their fellow unionists to sign the "Solemn League and Covenant".
+The Dublin lawyer Edward Carson and British Conservative politician Bonar Law became voices against Home Rule, and called for mass demonstrations.
+In September 1912 the movement invited their fellow unionists to sign the "Solemn League and Covenant" in protest.
 Nearly half a million men and women signed this document, some dramatically in their own blood - pledging to keep Ulster (at least) part of the United Kingdom by all means necessary.
-In the following year 100,000 men enlisted in the Ulster Volunteer Force (UVF), a paramilitary organization dedicated to preventing Home Rule.
+In the following year, 100,000 men enlisted in the Ulster Volunteer Force (UVF), a paramilitary organization dedicated to preventing Home Rule.

 Rebellion, War and the Anglo-Irish Treaty

-Units of the Irish Volunteers took part in the Easter Rising of 1916, the events and especially aftermath of which created a new, radical and armed Irish nationalism.
+The Irish Volunteers came to center stage when they took part in the Easter Rising of 1916.
+The events of the rebellion and the aftermath created a new, radical and armed Irish nationalism.
 The overwhelming victory of Sinn Féin in the 1918 elections led to the formation of the first Dáil Éireann in January 1919.
 A guerilla war waged by the Irish Republican Army (IRA) followed, ending in a stalemate and finally the truce of July 1921.

+So Ireland was divided, with the agreement of the nationalistic negotiators who had fought for freedom for all of Ireland.
 While a democratic majority accepted the treaty as the lesser evil, hard-line nationalists saw it as a sell-out.
-The Irish Civil War between the IRA and the Free State Forces followed, leading to more bloodshed and especially more executions than the Easter Rising.
+The Irish Civil War between the IRA and the Free State Forces followed, leading to more bloodshed, and especially more executions than the Easter Rising.
 Only in decades to come was the treaty to be dismantled step-by-step, culminating in the unilateral declaration of a "sovereign, independent democratic state" in 1937.
 The Republic of Ireland Act (1948) finalized the creation of the new state.

 The 1918 elections in the United Kingdom were not only successful for Sinn Féin - the Conservatives secured a pledge from Lloyd George that six Ulster counties would not be forced into Home Rule.
 But a recommendation of 1919 advocated a parliament for (all nine counties of) Ulster and another for the rest of Ireland, both working together.
-Cavan, Donegal and Monaghan were later excluded from the Ulster parliament ... they were deemed to be detrimental to the Unionist vote.
-This in fact established the partition as it continues until today.
+Cavan, Donegal and Monaghan were later excluded from the Ulster parliament.
+Because of their nationalist leanings, they were deemed to be detrimental to the Unionist vote.
+This, in fact, established the partition as it continues until today.

-In 1920 the Government of Ireland Act was passed, in May 1921 the first elections were held in Northern Ireland and a Unionist majority established the (planned) supremacy of the old order.
-As expected the Northern Irish Parliament (sitting in the Presbyterian Assembly's College until moving to grandiose Stormond Castle in 1932) rejected the offer to join the Irish Free State.
+In 1920, the Government of Ireland Act was passed.
+In May 1921, the first elections were held in Northern Ireland and a Unionist majority established the (planned) supremacy of the old order.
+As expected, the Northern Irish Parliament rejected the offer to join the Irish Free State.

 Implications of the Irish Partition for Tourists

 Whereas up to a few years ago crossing from the Republic to the North might have involved thorough searches and probing questions, the border today is invisible.
-And virtually uncontrolled, there are neither checkpoints nor even signs!
+It's also virtually uncontrolled, as there are neither checkpoints nor even signs!

-But there are still some implications for tourists and spot-checks are always a possibility:
+However, there are still some implications, for tourists and spot-checks are always a possibility.
+And with Brexit now taking effect, things might get more complicated.

 - Northern Ireland is still a part of the UK, the Republic a separate state - this means that you will have to check British and Irish immigration and visa rules before crossing the border.